meetopenbot/plugin-sdk/README.md

 - `choice`: A set of buttons for the user to choose from.
 - `form`: A form with various field types (text, number, select, etc.).
 - `list`: A list of items with status indicators.
+- `media`: Images, video, audio, or files in a single-item, grid, or carousel layout.

 ## Example: Hello World Plugin